 AI, for example, can enable the processing of huge amounts of data, which in turn guides customer interactions in real-time, while machine learning can help in areas such as identifying common buying behaviours and pinpointing cross or upsell opportunities.
 To these ends, clean data – and lots of it – is now a very valuable commodity.
 Companies wanting to leverage AI should start by concentrating on high-quality data, like products sold, prices paid, and customers sold to.
 Avoiding intangibles such as individual interactions means firms can focus on developing algorithms around tangible outcomes.

 To gain advantage, business-to-business sellers must invest in providing the best possible omnichannel experience, where customer preferences are the priority, each multi-channel customer interaction is tracked, and sales teams dovetail with technology to deliver an integrated, streamlined service that moves seamlessly from self-service to personal engagement, as required.
+Ecommerce integration with business and accounting software like Sage and Pegasus, is key.
 Such an approach requires an agile, scalable commerce infrastructure where data around account specific information, including products, inventory, customer pricing, and promotions is united, personalised and accessible to all customer touch-points.